taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 The alternative preset uses a different approach to speaker tuning - replacing the multiband compressor with an Exciter and Autogain.
 You need to manually install it, replacing the normal preset.

+The power amplifier is set at level 2 which give a decent level of sound around 80% system volume.

 Let me know if you find any bugs.

 # Bugs
-Volume is at 100% when loading, but this shouldn't sound too loud because of the volume cap.
+Volume is at 100% when first installing.
+I recommend immediately adjusting to 80% or lower.

 The capture volumes block may cause temporary audio artifacts when using volume sliders rather than fixed interval volume keys.